Facebook Supreme Court Says Posts About Abortion Are Not Death Threats

 In its ruling, the Oversight Board said debates about abortion, particularly following the reversal of Roe V. Wade last summer, have become more charged and can involve threats that are clearly prohibited under Meta’s policies.
 Those high stakes make ensuring clarity around what counts as violating the rules all the more important.
 Repeated mistakes and biases made by Meta’s automated enforcement policies, the Board said, can lead to “cyclical patterns of censorship.”
 Mistakenly removing abortion-related content that doesn’t actually violate Meta’s policies, the Board added, threatens to disrupt political debate by silencing voices.

+“These cases raise concerns about the accuracy of how Meta is enforcing its Violence and Incitement policy and whether this is disproportionately impacting abortion debates and political expression,” an Oversight Board spokesperson told Gizmodo.
+“Meta has to ensure its systems can reliably distinguish between threats and rhetorical use of violent language.”

-Meta did not immediately respond to Gizmodo’s request for comment, but Board members said the company told them that distinguishing between literal and non-literal use of of violent language is challenging because “it requires consideration of multiple factors like the user’s intent, market-specific language nuances, sarcasm, and humor.”
+Board members said Meta told them that distinguishing between literal and non-literal use of violent language is challenging because “it requires consideration of multiple factors like the user’s intent, market-specific language nuances, sarcasm, and humor.”
+In a statement posted to its Transparency Center following the ruling, Meta said it “welcomed” the Board’s decision and would implement it but did not comment on whether or not it would share the amount of data requested in the Board’s recommendation.

 The Board’s ruling and request for more data are clearly meant to have implications beyond these three posts.
 The Oversight Board says it picked the posts because they highlight the difficult content moderation challenge of gauging violent rhetoric when used as a figure of speech.
 That heated language is particularly pronounced when it comes to fights over abortion but could easily extend out to other high-stakes, politically divisive speech as well.

-Note: Update: 8:39 A.M.
-EST: Added statements from Meta and The Oversight Board